MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Details on Benchmark Construction

 The editing instructions were generated using Gemini.
 First, we manually selected suitable reference categories for each task, for instance, the \textit{person} category for the hairstyle modification task.
 Next, we randomly sampled images from each category and presented them to Gemini to produce corresponding editing instructions.
 For example, in editing tasks that require object transformations, we first prompted the model to determine which reference image’s object should be modified and which reference image's attributes (e.g., color) should be used as the target.
 Afterward, several instruction examples were provided to Gemini, and we asked Gemini to generate new instructions following the same syntax.
-After that, editing instructions that would cause visual breakdowns were removed by scoring them with Gemini.
-Additionally, the difficulty of editing instructions was also assessed by Gemini, and those judged easy, such as cases without domain differences, were removed.
+Afterward, editing instructions that could cause visual breakdowns were removed after being scored with Gemini.
+Additionally, Gemini assessed the difficulty of editing instructions, and those judged easy, such as cases without domain differences, were removed.
 Finally, the editing instructions were manually verified not to cause image breakdowns or result in overly simple edits, and assigned the remaining samples to the appropriate difficulty categories (cross-domain, scale and viewpoint differences, rare concept, and multilingual text rendering).